afunyun/neuros-click/README.md

 uv pip install -e .
 ```

-### then you can run it essentially wherever you are with:
+### then you can run it essentially wherever you are with

 ```bash
 add-page --name "Title" --description "Text" --image "assets/images/x.png" --href "/path"
 ```